MRAdibi/Dice-rolling-game/README.md

 # Dice-rolling-game

-A simpe game created using Javascript & Python
+A simpe game created using Javascript

+TODO:
+maybe rewrite server in python but javascript is better in async

 ## start server